 Ximena Cordoba, AHRC funded PhD in Iberian and Latin American Studies, on the Oruro Carnival.

-SPA 2025 Representaciones de Revolución, Dictadura y Democracia (with Nick Morgan and Jorge Catala-Carrasco)
+LAS 1010 Introducción a América Latina, SPA 2025 Representaciones de Revolución, Dictadura y Democracia (with Nick Morgan and Jorge Catala-Carrasco), LAS4003 Culturas de la Juventud en España, Portugal y América Latina.

 LAS8100 Research Methods in Latin American Interdisciplinary Studies

-Patricia Oliart was awarded one of the VC’s Distinguished Teaching Awards for the academic year of 2013-2014.
+Awarded the Vice Chancellor's Distinguished Teaching Award for the academic year of 2013-2014.